oracle-livelabs/adb/adb-azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

 ## Introduction

-In this lab, you will learn how to use Autonomous Database Select AI (Select AI) to query your data using natural language; you don't need prior knowledge of the data structure or how that data is accessed.
+In this lab, you will learn how to use Autonomous Database Select AI (Select AI) to query your data using natural language.
+You don't need prior knowledge of the data structure or how that data is accessed.

 What is Natural Language Processing?
 Natural language processing is the ability of a computer application to understand human language as it is spoken and written.
 It is a component of artificial intelligence (AI).